Sailor Uranus: Special powers and items

 Although Haruka is extremely strong and has some psychic sensitivity (mostly in the form of dreams, shared by Michiru and Setsuna, or by "hearing" ill omens in the wind), she is not shown using any special powers in her civilian form.
-She must first transform into a Sailor Guardian by raising her hand or a special device into the air and shouting a special phrase, originally "Uranus Planet Power, Make-up!"
-In the manga she eventually gains her Uranus Crystal and this phrase changes to evoke Uranus Crystal Power.
+She must first transform into a Sailor Guardian by either raising her hand or using a special device called the Lip Rod in the anime into the air and shouting a special phrase, originally "Uranus Planet Power, Make-up!"
+In the manga, she eventually gains her Uranus Crystal and this phrase changes to evoke Uranus Crystal Power.
 In the anime, although she does upgrade to Super Sailor Uranus, the Crystal is never mentioned and her transformation is not shown on screen.

 Sailor Uranus' powers are inspired by Greek mythology, where Uranus is the god of the sky.
 They are also inspired by Western astrology, where the planet Uranus is associated with natural disasters, such as "earthquakes, tornadoes, typhoons and hurricanes."
-Her first attack is World Shaking; she gathers energy from the sky and sends it toward to her foes by smashing the energy against the ground.
-She is given three major attacks in the series, and although they all have English names (like those of the other Sailor Soldiers), each is also given kanji in the manga to denote the meaning to Japanese readers.
+Her first attack is World Shaking; she gathers energy from the sky and sends it toward her foes by smashing the energy against the ground.
+She is given three major attacks in the series, and although they all have English names (like those of the other Sailor Guardians), each is also given kanji in the manga to denote the meaning to Japanese readers.
 For example, World Shaking is given kanji which translate to "sky" (天), "world" (界), and "shake" (震).
 The intended English pronunciation is given in furigana.
 This is Sailor Uranus's primary attack for most of the anime series.